Integrity and professional conduct

 The Code of Good Administrative Behaviour

-The EBA, as part of the EU’s public administration, is committed to the values of service, independence, responsibility, accountability, efficiency, and transparency.
+As part of the EU’s public administration, we are committed to the values of service, independence, responsibility, accountability, efficiency, and transparency.
 These values are reflected in its Code of Good Administrative Behaviour of 2011.

 The Code informs the public of the standards of conduct to expect when dealing with the EBA, and it sets out the principles that guide the administrative conduct of the EBA, in particular: